the-au-forml-lab/plgroup/awards.md

 This award is for the paper that looks hype at a glance, but turns out to be maxiamlly uninteresting upon any further inspection.

+#### Sisyphus Award

+> For the intellectual odysseys that echo the eternal uphill climb, where understanding feels always a step away.
+This accolade is for those papers where the journey of learning is arduous yet enlightening, with each breakthrough leading only to more questions, never quite reaching the peak of comprehension.
+Alternatively: for the journey that leaves you feeling constantly on the cusp of breakthrough, only to realize the only thing that broke was you.

+#### Through the Looking Glass Award

+> Bestowed upon works that reveal a world beyond the mirror, where conventional views are turned upside down.
+This award celebrates papers that lead to unexpected realms of thought, turning the ordinary into the extraordinary and reshaping familiar landscapes into realms of wonder.

+#### Ligma Award

+> Honoring those deceptively simple revelations that dawn slowly, this award is for papers whose true genius is hidden in plain sight.
+They are the works that, once understood, seem self-evident, casting a light on truths that were always there, waiting to be seen in their straightforward simplicity.